Michelle Rochniak

 Tirzah Thomas

-Tirzah Thomas (she/her) serves MHET as a Business Development Associate.
+Tirzah Thomas (she/her) serves MHET as a Senior Development Associate.
 Her background in philanthropy equips her to effectively identify potential funders and communicate MHET’s goals and strategies to a wide variety of stakeholders.
 She’s looking forward to connecting with local communities and assisting MHET in achieving their fundraising goals.

 Tirzah recently graduated from Bard College with a B.A. in Sociology and Africana studies where she served as a student leader on campus.
 Outside of work, Tirzah enjoys reading and visiting museums.